-Mumbai: Ten years ago today, a low-profile 33-year-old advocate Shahid Azmi, who fought for the people wrongly imprisoned under anti-terrorism law, was killed in Mumbai.
+Mumbai: On this day in 2010, a low-profile 33-year-old advocate Shahid Azmi, who fought for the people wrongly imprisoned under anti-terrorism laws, was killed in Mumbai.
 He was shot by a group of gangsters at his office, who claimed that he was fighting the cases of terror accused.

 Also known as ‘crusader of justice’, Azmi was a young lawyer who fought cases of those he always believed were wrongly accused in terrorism cases.